oele-isis-vanderbilt/Video-Annote/README.md

 - Mark **start/end** for labels and save annotations
 - Review and edit annotations via a **timeline** and a **table**
 - Autosave session state as you work
+- Click **Finish Session** when you are done to reset the workspace for a new session; your work is already being saved on the fly

 ---